12Starlight/React-Redux/W13D2/redux_lite/definitions.md

 Calling every reducer manually would be tedious.
 Instead, we can have them define an object that has `keys` that point to a `reducer` which represents that part of the `state`.

+&nbsp;

+### Subscription

+This is an array of functions that get added each time we call `store.subscribe`.
+Once that function is added to the subscriptions array, it gets invoked in the inner function of combineReducer.
+This happens only, if the state has changed for that reducer.
+Each function takes in next state as an argument.
+One example of how this might be helpful is by creating a logger function that console.logs each change in the state as it happens.